Manufacture of wooden houses - House insulation

 House by the lake - preparations before the leak test

-House by the lake was designed to be a passive house, i.e. a very energy efficient house.
-No more than 15 kWh/m² per year should be consumed to maintain it, as required by the passive house standard.
-This means very good thermal insulation and minimising air exchange with the outside, which is done with energy losses.
-After the walls were raised and the roof was built, the team Litarh must now ensure that it is very well insulated and that the connections between roof and walls, walls and ceiling, windows and wall do not allow air to pass in any direction.
+House by the lake has been designed to be a passive house, which means a very energy-efficient home.
+No more than 15 kWh/m² per year, as required by the Passive House standard, must be consumed to maintain it.
+This means very good thermal insulation and minimizing air exchange with the outside, which is done with energy losses.
+After walls have been erected and the roof was built, the Litarh must now make sure that it is very well insulated and that the connections between roof and walls, walls and ceiling, between windows and wall do not allow air to pass through in any direction.
 How well and accurately this work has been done will be seen in the airtightness test.
 Preparations for this test can be followed in the video at the end of the article.
-Those who have not yet seen the Josephs' journey to this point of the work can watch here the other episodes.
+For those who have not yet seen the Joseph family's journey to this point, watch here the other episodes.

 Litarh house by the lake

-To achieve the energy performance level of a passive house, the principles of construction are as follows:
+To achieve the energy performance of a passive house, the principles of construction are as follows:

 • very good thermal insulation,